- Home

 12. Spinach and feta filo pie

-If you have guests coming over and want to impress them – but are short on time – then Jamie Oliver’s spinach and feta filo pie is ideal.
+If you have guests coming over and want to impress them, but are short on time, Jamie Oliver’s spinach and feta filo pie is ideal.
 Though it’s based on the Greek spanakopita pie, this version is much quicker and simpler, taking only 30 minutes to make.

-The Greek version uses only feta cheese, but Jamie’s recipe adds cheddar as well for a super cheesy taste (though you can always leave out the cheddar for a lower-calorie alternative).
+The Greek version uses only feta cheese, but Jamie’s recipe also adds cheddar for a super cheesy taste (though you can always leave out the cheddar for a lower-calorie alternative).

-Toast the pine nuts and mix the cheese, eggs, and herbs together.
-Then cook some spinach until it’s wilted and add it to the mix along with the pine nuts.
+Toast the pine nuts and mix the cheese, eggs, and herbs.
+Then cook the spinach until it’s wilted and add it to the mix along with the pine nuts.
 Spoon the mixture onto layers of shop-bought filo pastry and cook until crisp.
-Serve with a refreshing side salad!
+Serve with a refreshing side salad.

 13. Lo mein with shiitakes, carrots, and bean sprouts

-You can buy fresh lo mein noodles from Asian supermarkets, but dried egg noodles or rice noodles also work – as does linguine pasta!
+You can buy fresh lo mein noodles from Asian supermarkets, but dried egg or rice noodles also work – as does linguine pasta.
 Bean sprouts are high in protein and nutrients and low in calories and carbs, and you can always add extra protein with some chopped tofu.

-A sesame oil, soy sauce, and sriracha sauce means every mouthful is deliciously sweet and spicy.
+A sesame oil, soy, and sriracha sauce means every mouthful is deliciously sweet and spicy.

 14. Indian chana masala